NVIDIA/aistore/README.md

 $ make rmcache
 ```

-Alternatively, run `make clean` to delete AIStore binaries and all (locally accumulated) AIStore data.
+Alternatively, run `make clean` to delete AIStore binaries and all the data that AIS had accumulated in your machine.

 ## Guides and References
 - [Batch List and Range Operations: Prefetch, and more](docs/batch.md)